-I followed people who looked as demented as I clearly am and found the location.
+I followed people who looked demented and found the location.
 It was here that we all waited for roughly forty-five minutes for Kyu.
 Because I had to return my binoculars, I did not get in the front of the line.
 Although I was sad at first, it proved beneficial in the end.
 The cast and special audience members passed by, with Ryeowook from Super Junior being one of them.
 No one expected him, so we could not process that it was truly him.
-I exclaimed “Wookie Oppa!” and then everyone freaked out.
-I made my claim as the frantic foreigner fan loud and clear.
-THEN IT WAS TIME.
+I gasped his name and then everyone around me freaked out.

 Ryeowook in the center.

-I was holding two cameras (my compact camera and my iPhone) and tried desperately to get a glimpse of Kyu.
-In general, I do not like being “seen” as a foreigner and loathe being loud in public, but I threw all my dignity out the window that night.
+I was holding two cameras (my compact camera and my iPhone) and tried to get a glimpse of Kyu.
 Due to the fact that I was in the back, I was closer to the staircase that he was to take to get to his car.